basarat/typescript-book/docs/promise.md

 1. Never call the callback twice.
 1. Never throw an error.

-This simple function however fails to accommodate for point two.
-In fact `JSON.parse` throws an error if it is passed bad JSON and the callback never gets called and the application crashes.
+However, this simple function fails to accommodate for point two.
+In fact, `JSON.parse` throws an error if it is passed bad JSON and the callback never gets called and the application crashes.
 This is demonstrated in the below example:

 ```ts
 import fs = require('fs');